pytest-dev/pytest-rerunfailures/README.rst

 Requirements
 ------------

-You will need the following prerequisites in order to use pytest-cleanrerun:
+You will need the following prerequisites in order to use pytest-rerunfailures:

 - Python 2.7, 3.4, 3.5, 3.6, PyPy, or PyPy3
 - pytest 2.8.7 or newer